Araq/lazy_rest/docs/error_handling.rst

   instead of seconds.
 * ``content``: the actual |rst| input rendered as HTML.

-If any of these values can't be provided (e.g. input file is missing, thus no date/time values can be extracted) the empty string will be used instead.
+If any of these values can't be provided by the library (e.g. input file is missing, thus no date/time values can be extracted) the empty string will be used instead.
+You don't need to include these in your error template, they are optional.
 Rendered pages without errors also use the following additional subexes to embed the Prism JavaScript code:

 * ``prism_js``: replaced by the Prism JavaScript snippet when external highlighting is used.